-Constantinople, April 30.-Seventyive thousand delars was the ransom said for the release of Robert Abbott, he son of a prominent British subject residing at Saloniki, who was kidnaped from his father's garden March and eventually liberated when the demands of his abductors had been conceded.
+Constantinople.
+April 30.-Seventy five thousand dclars was the ransom paid for the release of Robert Abbott, the son of a prominent British subject residing at Saloniki, who was kidnaped from his father's garden March 24 and eventually liberated when the demands of his abductors had been conceded.
 The brigands originally demanded \$100,000.
-The British governnent will insist that the ransom be resaid by the Turkish government.
+The British government will insist that the ransom be repaid by the Turkish government.